gptscript-ai/py-gptscript/README.md

 # Define a simple tool
 simple_tool = FreeForm(
     content="""
-What is the capitial of the United States?
+What is the capital of the United States?
 """
 )

 # Define a complex tool
 complex_tool = Tool(
-    tools="sys.write",
+    tools=["sys.write"],
     json_response=True,
     cache=False,
     instructions="""